Didi & Friends: History

 Two high school friends, Sinan Ismail and Hairulfaizalizwan Ahmad Sofian founded Digital Durian in 2008, which was started out as a multimedia company, then as a wedding service provider before evolved into an animation studio.
 In 2012, they were awarded a RM50,000 allocation after took part in the Intellectual Property Creators' Challenge (IPCC) organised by the Malaysian Digital Economy Corporation (MDEC) and produced the franchise's pilot project, Didi & Friends: The Science Explorers, featuring the early character designs of Didi, Nana and Jojo.

-In 2014, Didi & Friends' YouTube channel was set up under the title 'Didi & Friends - Lagu Kanak-Kanak' for Malay version and 'Didi & Friends - Nursery Rhymes & Kids Songs' for English version.
+In 2014, Didi & Friends' YouTube channel was launched under the title 'Didi & Friends - Lagu Kanak-Kanak' for Malay version and 'Didi & Friends - Nursery Rhymes & Kids Songs' for English version.
 Both channels consists of preschool songs, nursery rhymes and stories.
 The songs and stories generally are of two or three minutes.
-They can also available in compilation videos.
+They are also available in compilation videos.

 In 2021, Sinan Ismail, one of the creators of Didi & Friends, announced that he and his team at Digital Durian sells their ownership of Didi & Friends franchises to Warnakala Studios, founded by his former colleague, Hairulfaizalizwan.
 However, Sinan along with Zainul Wahab continued to be given a "based on characters created" credit in Didi & Friends under Warnakala Studios.